 Concrete instances have a public data member

-Note that private and protected data members are not accessible and C++ const-ness is respected:
+Private and protected data members are not accessible, contrary to Python data members, and C++ const-ness is respected:

 >>> c.m_const_int = 71 # declared 'const int' in class definition Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: assignment to const data not allowed >>>

 Static C++ data members act like Python class-level data members.
 They are also represented by property objects and both read and write access behave as expected: